SS Chulmleigh: Voyage

-Operation FB was an attempt during the winter months of October to December 1942 to pass single ships with volunteer crews to north Russia.
+Operation FB was an attempt during the winter months of October to December 1942 to pass unescorted single ships with volunteer crews to north Russia.
 In November, SS Chulmleigh was routed north of Jan Mayen, then south of Svalbard to turn south towards the White Sea, on a voyage of 2500 nmi.
 The captain was briefed to make haste to avoid interception and because Polar ice was accumulating and covering more of the Arctic Ocean.
 The captain was prevented from celestial navigation by unbroken cloud and snowfalls; only dead reckoning was available to time the turn off Jan Mayen at midnight on 3 November 1942.
 A quick star shot through a break in clouds revealed that the magnetic compass was 8° out.
-During the night, the radio officer reported distress signals from other ships making passage and early on 5 November, the Admiralty ordered the ship north beyond 77° North, before heading for Svalbard.
-The captain delayed changing course for four hours, in the hope of another star shot; around noon the clouds broke and to the dismay of the crew, a Blohm & Voss BV 138 (BV 138) appeared.
+During the night, the radio officer reported distress signals from other ships making passage and early on 5 November, the Admiralty ordered the ship beyond 77° North, before heading for Svalbard.
+The captain delayed changing course for four hours, in the hope of another star shot; around noon the clouds broke and to the dismay of the crew, a Blohm & Voss BV 138 (BV 138) reconnaissance aircraft appeared.